OTheNonE/oauth-spa-js/README.md

 ```bash
 npm install aps-spa-auth-js
 ```

-### Configure your application
-Create a Single Page Application in [Autodesk Platform Services - Applications](https://aps.autodesk.com/hubs/@personal/applications/) and store the Client ID within your application (in a `.env`-file).
-Specify an authorization callback url to be used in your application (e.g. http://localhost:8000/auth/autodesk/callback or https://example.com/auth/autodesk/callback)

 ### Integrate authentication into your application
 Create the client and have it globally accessible in your application (verify authorization- and tokenEndpoint urls with [Autodesks documentation](https://aps.autodesk.com/en/docs/oauth/v2/reference)):